 This fee doesn’t include food, accomodations or travel.
 Travelling needs to be arranged by the participant themselves.
 However, you can find some help in the next sections “Travel” and “Accomodation”.

-We are currently working on organizing a “Room & Board” option for our participants.
+We also offer a “Room & Board” option for our participants.
 This will be offered separately and will have to be paid at least 6 weeks before registration.
-Price and fees will be updated as soon as it is arranged.
+Price and fees can be found in the “Room & Board” section.

-Fees can be paid in 2 installments, the first installment has to be paid upon registration and the last installment will have to be paid at least 6 weeks before the course starting date.
+Fees can be paid in 2 instalments, the first installment has to be paid upon registration and the last installment will have to be paid at least 6 weeks before the course starting date.
+Our refund policy can be found in our terms and condition.

 To register go to the “registration/inscription” page of our website a d follow the instructions.